Go to: VanIsle 1200 Home

 Yes, personal support vehicles are allowed although you may not receive support except at the designated controls.
 You must inform us that you will have a support vehicle, the name of your support people and the license plate number of the vehicle.
 We will have a card to identify your vehicle as belonging to rider available at registration.

-Will my support crew be able to attend the post-ride no host meals?
+Will my support crew be able to attend the post-ride meal?

 Yes.
-We are currently planning on a no-host brunch-breakfast at 10:00 hours, Sunday, 09-July.
+We are currently planning on a brunch-breakfast at 10:00 hours, Friday, 18-July.
 This will serve as opportunities for VanIsle 1200 riders and support crew to meet/greet each other, share randonneuring experiences and receive their VanIsle 1200 awards.
+Please indicate if you are planning to have guests as you/they will be required to pay for their meal.

 Getting to Victoria: